ssaengs/mcp-digitalocean/internal/README.md

 # Using the MCP Inspector

-If you need to into the mcp server itself, you might want to use [mcp inspector](https://modelcontextprotocol.io/docs/tools/inspector).
+If you need to look into the mcp server itself, you might want to use [mcp inspector](https://modelcontextprotocol.io/docs/tools/inspector).

 To run the server with mcp inspector, you can use the following command: